camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

   * this is the API release for inclusion in the meta-release (if so planned).
   * the public API release must be aligned with the public releases of Commonalities and ICM which shall be available 2 weeks before M4.

 An API Sub Project can release as many alpha and release-candidate API versions as useful for API development and testing.
-In between (pre-)releases, the API version shall be set to "wip" (to indicate that this API version should not be used).
+In between (pre-)releases, the API version shall be set to `wip` (to indicate that this API version should not be used).

 ### Public API versions